 1. Aya Sofya (or Hagia Sofia)

-We recommend coming here first thing in the morning.
-Originally constructed in in the 4th century by Constantine the Great, Aya Sofia has served as the center point for Christianity, a stronghold for Islam and, in present time, a one-of-a-kind museum.
-The masterful architecture alone makes the 25 Lira entrance fee worth it.
-If you don’t know much about Istanbul, Christianity, Islam, etc. we recommend hiring a guide (they stand in front of the entrance) for a short 30 minute tour.
+We recommend coming here first thing in the morning (or late in the evening to avoid the crowds).
+Originally constructed in in the 4th century by Constantine the Great (and the current version in 532 and 537 CE by the Byzantine Emperor Justinian I), Aya Sofia has served as the center point for Christianity, a stronghold for Islam and, until 2020, a one-of-a-kind museum, and now back to being a mosque again.
+The masterful architecture alone makes you wonder how there’s no entrance fee to this place!
+If you don’t know much about Istanbul, Christianity, Islam, etc. we recommend hiring a guide (but not the ones that stand in front of the entrance) for a short 30 minute tour.

 2. Basilica Cistern